Allen-Synthesis/EuroPi/software/contrib/strange_attractor.md

 coordinates are then be used to generate control voltages and triggers.

-The Rossler Attractor is similar, but with a different set of equations and parameters.
+The Pan-Xu-Zhou Attractor is similar, but with a different set of equations and parameters.

-On start up, the code runs through a number of iterations in order to calculate the possible output ranges of the system.
+On start up, the code tosses a coin to select the system of equations to use.
+It then runs through a number of iterations in order to calculate the possible output ranges of the system.
 This process takes around 30 seconds.
 This is then used to normalise *x*, *y* and *z* values to the range 0-100 for calculation of voltages on outputs 1, 2 and 3.

 Outputs 4, 5 and 6 are triggers, with 4 giving more frequent triggers
 than 5 and 6.
 Output 4 takes the normalised value of output 1 and sets